hmnbh/wf-highlight/README.md

 A Joomla plugin for the highlightjs library

 ## Download
-Click [here to download](https://github.com/widgetfactory/wf_highlight/archive/master.zip), or the Download Zip button on the right.
+Click the Clone or Download button on the right.

 ## Installation
 Install using the Joomla Extensions Installer